Introduction

 - Audit your quality management system (QMS)

-Note: Class I (non-sterile, non-measuring) devices do not require Notified Body involvement.
+Note: Standard Class I (non-sterile, non-measuring) devices are self-certified and do not require Notified Body involvement.

 Step 4: Conduct Conformity Assessment

-The conformity assessment route depends on your device class:
+The CE marking process for medical devices dictates that your conformity assessment route depends entirely on your device class:

-- Class IIa/IIb/III: Involves QMS audit and technical file review by a Notified Body
+Involves rigorous QMS audits, clinical data reviews, and technical file assessments by a Notified Body.

-Important: Implement ISO 13485-compliant QMS to meet EU MDR standards.
+Important: An ISO 13485-compliant QMS and proper supplier management systems are non-negotiable for meeting EU MDR standards.

 Step 5: Draft and Sign the EU Declaration of Conformity

-Once compliance is achieved, you must issue the EU Declaration of Conformity (DoC) stating that the device meets all regulatory requirements.
+Once compliance is achieved and certified, you must issue a legally binding EU Declaration of Conformity (DoC) stating that the device meets all regulatory directives.

 It must include: